spree/spree/guides/content/developer/tutorials/deface_overrides_tutorial.md

 ### The Implementation

+$$$
-**TODO**: Add mention of the fact that this work all needs to be done under /backend rather than /core
+Add mention of the fact that this work all needs to be done under /backend rather than /core
+$$$

 We want to override the product edit admin page, so the view we want to modify in this case is the product form partial.
 This file's path will be `spree/admin/products/_form.html.erb`.